secretn1nja/taximeter/README.md

 Ride history log with details (fare, distance).
 Configurable settings and keybinds.
 Simple UI for fare and history display.
+Dynamic Ui for driver and passengers.

 # Installation:

 Download and place in resources/ directory.
-Add start taximeter_with_history to server.cfg.
+Add start taximeter to server.cfg.
 Configure rates in config.lua.

 # Keybinds: